jcolomb/gintonic-blog/text/survey_analysis_report2.md

 This could be easily automated in your language of choice, and we are working on bringing this functionality to GIN-tonic (see below).
 In addition, some of these new folders could also have their own templates.
-For instance, you could use a specific BIDS template for some experiments, while others will use a different template.
+For instance, you could use a specific BIDS standard template for some imaging experiments, while others will use a different template.